-The Carroll University Doctor of Physical Therapy (DPT) Program provides you with the opportunity to enter the physical therapy program in one of three ways:
+The Carroll University Doctor of Physical Therapy (DPT) Program provides you with the opportunity to enter the physical therapy program in three ways:

 Direct admission entry provides select incoming first-time freshmen matriculating directly out of high school an opportunity to enter directly into the graduate phase of the program, provided progression standards and cohort requirements are met as outlined in the Carroll University catalog.
 The DPT program comprises six total years of study for students who are directly admitted (freshman level of entry) with approved 3+3 majors and seven total years for the Athletic Training Pre-PT major.

-Non-direct admission entry is granted to first-time freshman and transfer applicants who do not qualify for direct admission and earn sixty or more credits at Carroll and have the intention of receiving or have received a Carroll bachelor's degree.
+Non-direct admission entry is granted to first-time freshman and transfer applicants who do not receive direct admission and earn sixty or more credits at Carroll and have the intention of receiving or have received a Carroll bachelor's degree.

 - (Students earning a bachelor's degree outside of Carroll)

 Non-traditional admission entry is designated to students who received their baccalaureate degree at an institution outside of Carroll and is reviewed in the competitive review process with non-direct admission students.
 Non-traditional applicants are required to apply through the Physical Therapist Centralized Application Service (PTCAS).
 Please reference www.ptcas.org for more information.

 Please click on the above admission option that best applies to your situation.